 Skip to content

-When a client sends a Socket.IO event with a callback, the server can respond using an ACK.
+When a client sends an event with a callback, the server can respond using an acknowledgement (ACK).

 rust